ChristianCricchi/Vegan-Life/README.md

 ## Site Owner Goals
 - To provide the user with information about the benefits of vegan lifestyle, with a particular focus on philosophy of veganism.
-- To provide the user with clear and instructions as to how to complete the transition to a vegan lifestyle.
+- To provide the user with clear instructions as to how to complete the transition to a vegan lifestyle.
 - To present the user with a website that is easy to navigate, fully responsive and invokes a sense of calm and and non-violence through the use of appropriate colours and images.
 - To enable the user to find places where the vegan community gathers for meetings and conferences.
 - To allow users to contribute their opinions and sign up to the vegan life newsletter.